cagandhi/SE_Fall20_Project-1/docs/Project_Requirements.md

 ## Project Requirements

+#### Aim

+The project aim to monitor user's coding activities.
+Parameters include time taken on files, insights on time spent on coding languages.
+The project has a remote dashboard with user login.
+The dashboard is one stop for all the insights captured on coding activities.
+We capture data currently through Sublime plugin.

-1. The plugin should record the following data:
+1. The plugin at present records the following data:
 *  Time spent on a specific file
-*  Time spent on a specific programming language.
+*  Time spent on a specific programming language
-*  Time spent on specific project.

-2. The plugin should produce the following results:
+2. The plugin creates following insights and impacts:
 *  Rank the time spent on different programming languages
-*  Display the time spent on coding per hour on a daily basis.
+*  Display the time spent on coding per hour on a daily basis
-*  Display the time spent on different files.
-Rank the files based on time spent and show the amount of time spent in percentage.
+*  Display the time spent on different files
-*  Display the time spent on a project in a number of days/hr.
-Rank the project based on time spent on them.
-*  Show the leaderboard of multiple developers at one single place where performance of all developers can be tracked.